Paul Colin (artist): Biography

 Paul Colin was a maestro of the Art Deco poster.
 He was one of the most important graphic artists of his time, creating more than 1,900 posters, and was a master of designing books, theatre sets and costumes.
 He apprenticed at a printing house in Nancy at the age of 15 and through his teenage years, then he entered L'Ecole des Beaux-Arts in 1913.
 The L'Ecole des Beaux-Arts was founded in Paris by a minister of Louis XIV, Jean-Baptiste Colbert in 1671, as a school of fine arts.
 It provides tuition in painting, sculpture and engraving for students selected through competitive examinations.
 He achieved great academic success at school.
 Later, he first entered the art world with the help of Eugène Vallin, a renowned furniture designer and architect, and Victor Prouvé, a sculptor, painter and engraver.
 He is the teacher of Louise Bourgeois, an installation artist.

 Throughout his career, Colin adjusted the Art Deco style to his own distinctive style, evolving with his understanding of symbolism and abstraction.
 He excelled in the deceptively simple way in which he portrayed his work.
 Over his lifetime, he designed dozens of posters for performers in various media, reflecting the history of Parisian show business and the public life he led.
 His posters are highly stylized, concentrating on themes in the performing arts, dance, studio art and theatre.
-His bold imagery, strong clean lines and brilliant colors are a hallmark of his work and showcase his superb visual communication skills.
-Among these, his posters La Revue nègre and Le Tumulte noir are internationally recognized for their vibrant colors and strong lines that bring out the extraordinary talent of these musicians and dancers.
+His bold imagery, strong clean lines and brilliant colors are a hallmark of his work.
+Among these, his posters La Revue nègre and Le Tumulte noir are internationally recognized for their vibrant colors and strong lines.